Coming off climate talks, US to hold huge crude sale in Gulf

 The auction comes after a federal judge in a lawsuit brought by Republican states rejected a suspension of fossil fuel sales that Biden imposed when he first took office.

-The Democrat campaigned on promises to end drilling on public lands and waters, which account for roughly one-tenth of U.S. energy-related emissions.
+The Democrat campaigned on promises to curb fossil fuels from public lands and waters, which including coal accounting for about a quarter of U.S. carbon emissions, according to the U.S. Geological Survey.
 Yet even as he’s tried to cajole other world leaders into strengthening international efforts against global warming, Wednesday’s sale illustrates Biden’s difficulties gaining ground on climate issues at home.

 The administration last week proposed another round of oil and gas lease sales in 2022, in Montana, Wyoming, Colorado and other western states.
 Interior Department officials proceeded despite concluding that burning the fuels could lead to billions of dollars in potential future climate damages.